 — James March

-The problems lie partly in errors in how people think, but even more so in properties of experience that confound learning from it.
-‘Experience,' March concludes, ‘may possibly be the best teacher, but it is not a particularly good teacher.'
+Individuals and organizations are often eager to learn from their experiences.
+But the inferences they make are often misguided.
+The properties of experience confound learning.
+‘Experience,’ March concludes, ‘may possibly be the best teacher, but it is not a particularly good teacher.’

 Here are some of my notes from the book: